Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

         - Trade Galar-Meowth for Snivy
         - Trade Eevee for Tepig
         - Trade Houndour for Oshawott
-        - Trade Drakloak for Chespin
+        - Trade Dreepy for Chespin
         - Trade Greedent for Fennekin
         - Trade Corvisquire for Froakie
         - Trade Leafeon for Rowlett